Draisaitl scores in shootout, unbeaten Oilers top Devils 4-3

 NEWARK, N.J.
+(AP) — With each victory, the confidence builds for Leon Draisaitl and the undefeated Edmonton Oilers.

-(AP) — Leon Draisaitl scored the only goal in the shootout to give the undefeated Edmonton Oilers a 4-3 victory over the winless New Jersey Devils on Thursday night.
+Draisaitl scored the only goal in the shootout to give the Oilers a 4-3 victory over the winless New Jersey Devils on Thursday night.

 Draisaitl, who also scored in regulation, connected in the third round of the shootout as the Oilers improved to 4-0-0.